Search

 3. Set the Connection pin to Live Sync.

-4. Now you should see the same image both in Aximmetry and in the Unreal Editor
+4. Now you should see the same image both in Aximmetry DE and in the Unreal Editor

-You can stop and start both the Unreal scene and the Aximmetry compound or even the Unreal Editor and Aximmetry itself, and the connection will be re-established automatically.
+You can stop and then start again both the Unreal scene and the Aximmetry compound or even the Unreal Editor and Aximmetry itself, and the connection will be re-established automatically.

 Workflows